-Linda Head has presented on workforce training and community college leadership to over 200 conferences and meetings as associate vice chancellor in Houston, across the United States and internationally.
+Linda has presented on workforce training and community college leadership to over 200 conferences and meetings in Houston, Texas across the United States and internationally.
 Meetings such as the American Association of Community Colleges, the National Council for Workforce Education, the National Skills Coalition, the U.S. Mayorís Council, the International Economic Development Council, and in countries such as India, Malta, Brazil, Vietnam, and Indonesia.
 She earned her Master of Science degree in occupational technology majoring in corporate training from the University of Houston, and a Bachelor of Science degree in business administration majoring in Human Resources from Indiana University of Pennsylvania.
 Her husband, Steve, has served as the Lone Star College chancellor since 2014.
 Their four children are lifelong learners and working professionals in Houston in careers from oculaplastic surgeon, homemaker, mortgage broker business owner and high school family therapist.

-Awards and Achievements (2017-2018)
+Awards and Achievements

-- One of Houston's 50 Most Influential Women
+One of Houston's 50 Most Influential Women

-- Houston Area Women's Chamber of Commerce, Trailblazer Award
+Houston Area Women's Chamber of Commerce, Trailblazer award

-- Chair, Lone Star College Foundation, Employee Giving Campaign
+Chair, Lone Star College Foundation, Employee Giving Campaign

-- Interfaith of The Woodlands, Five Who Share, Service of Excellence in Education recipient
+Interfaith of The Woodlands, Five Who Share, Service of Excellence in Education recipient